August 29, 2025

 - How Does It Affect the Cotton Plant?

-Leafhoppers infested causes discoloration and leaf curl; the outer zone of the leaf turns yellow to reddish and white later on.
-Heavy leafhopper infestation may retard plant growth and cause severe yield losses.
+Leafhopper infestations cause discoloration and leaf curl; the outer zone of the leaf turns yellow to reddish and white later on.

 WhiteFly

 Whiteflies, also known as snow flies, are tiny sap-sucking insects found on the underside of the leaves.
-They resemble tiny moths and are covered in powdery white wax.

 - How Do They Damage the Cotton Plants?

 They suck the juice or produce a sticky substance known as honeydew, on which sooty mold develops.
-This affects the plant’s photosynthetic activities and indirectly leads to poor quality and low yields.

 After understanding the characteristics of cotton-sucking pests and their effects on the cotton crop, let us learn different ways to eliminate them.

-One of the most common approaches farmers use is pesticides.
-Farmers use pesticides to protect cotton crops from getting damaged.
+Farmers use pesticides to protect cotton crops from damage.
 However, this practice has many disadvantages.

 Pesticides and Crop Protection